 How the activity feed helps your sales and marketing team

-Being able to track which content is viewed by your leads can be very beneficial to both your marketing and sales teams.
+Being able to track which content is viewed by your leads and ideal personas can be very beneficial to both your marketing and sales teams.
 It can help you identify which marketing efforts are bringing in the more qualified leads, telling you which content is really valuable and offering those valuable insights to determine which content is nurturing your leads further down the sales funnel.

 The below image shows an example of how the activity can look.
 You can see the contact accessed the website via an organic search.
 You can see what pages they are looking at and at what times and dates.
-The user has returned to the website on multiple occasions.
+You can see the user has returned to the website on multiple occasions.
 On the third occasion the user had submitted a contact form, with the prospect now being changed to a “lead”.
 This knowledge is crucial to your sales team as it helps them identify that this person is a warm lead.

 With 81% of shoppers conducting online research before buying, you can see the true value of utilising the tools and software available to help you build better performance in your business and marketing efforts.
 These tools really allow for businesses to operate smarter, giving you the insight to see all channels a customer is looking at during the buyer’s journey.